status-im/ambassador.status.im/README.md

 - **Working groups**

-  - Ambassadors are free to choose their own contributions but you can find some examples as below.
+  - Ambassadors are free to choose their own contributions but ambassadors can find some task examples as below.

   - Event
     - Host a meetup